 If you do allow e-cigarette smoking in your property, you should conduct regular inspections of your property to check for the presence of e-cigarette residue.

-If you are looking for a property management company to help you draw up the perfect lease agreement that outlines your smoking and e-cigarette policies, consider contacting Bay Management Group.
+If you are looking for a property management company to help you draw up the perfect lease agreement that outlines your smoking and e-cigarette policies, consider contacting Bay Property Management Group Washington, DC.